 Mental health support for adults

-We all experience mental health.
-Like our physical health it changes constantly and is affected by what is happening around us.
-There are care and support services available to help you.
+Just like our physical health, our mental health can change constantly and is affected by what is happening around us.

 Mental health problems are common and can happen to anybody.
 Around 1 in 4 people will experience a mental health problem this year and a quarter of people will experience a mental health problem at some point in their life.
 In County Durham over 51,000 adults have depression and 1 in 10 of our children have a diagnosed mental health disorder.

-Tees, Esk and Wear Valley (TEWV) crisis line is a 24/7 service for people experiencing a mental health crisis.
-To contact the team please telephone: 08000 516 171, or you can find further information on the TEWV Information about crisis services webpage.
+Tees, Esk and Wear Valley (TEWV) NHS Foundation Trust also have a crisis line available 24 hours a day every day for people experiencing a mental health crisis.
+To contact the team telephone 08000 516 171, or you can find further information on What to do in a mental health crisis.

 Every Mind Matters